Axnjr/SEM7/DeepLearning-RNN.md

 - **Overcomplete Autoencoder:** has a latent space dimension that is equal to or larger than the input dimension. `(the hidden layer has more units than the input layer.)` The Model expands the input data into a higher dimensional space, which allows for a potentially richer and detailed representation of the data.
 These `AE's` have `more capacity to learn a wide range of features`, sometimes even allowing it to reconstruct the input perfectly by learning an identity function.

+# 3. Regularization in autoencoders:
+helps prevent the model from simply memorizing or copying the input data (especially in cases with high capacity, like overcomplete autoencoders).
+Regularization encourages the model to learn meaningful, generalizable representations of the data.
+Here are several common regularization techniques used in autoencoders:
+- **Sparsity Regularization:** forces only a small number of neurons in the hidden layer to be active for a given input, encouraging the network to capture only the most salient features of the data.

+- **Denoising:** Adds noise to input data, forcing the autoencoder to learn robust features that resist noise.

+- **Contractive:**  add a penalty term to the loss function that encourages the network to resist changes in the input, making the learned representations less sensitive to small input variations.

+- **Dropout:** Randomly deactivates neurons during training, helping prevent overfitting and encouraging redundancy.

+- **VAE Regularization:** a regularization term is added to make the latent space more continuous and structured, allowing for more controlled generation of new samples.

+- **L2 Regularization:** Penalizes large weights to reduce overfitting and promote generalization.